learning-zone/react-basics/README.md

 **Benefits:**

 * **Code Reusability** - HOCs allow you to extract common logic used by many components into a single, reusable function.
-This prevents code duplication (Don’t Repeat Yourself) and makes updates significantly easier because changes to the shared logic only need to be made in one place
+This prevents code duplication (Don\'t Repeat Yourself) and makes updates significantly easier because changes to the shared logic only need to be made in one place

 * **No Method Name Clashing** - If two HOCs implement the same method, there is no name collision